yanweiw/picco/README.md

 # Swarm Robotics

+This research studies:
-This repo demonstrates the implementation results of three multi-agent algorithms, pertaining to the coordination, segregation, and locomotion of a robot swarm respectively.
-I implement the algorithms on kilobots and simulate their behaviors.
+* multi-agent distributed algorithms - **subproject I** demonstrates three multi-agent algorithms, pertaining to the coordination, segregation, and locomotion of a robot swarm
+* robust locomotion with cheap sensor on a low cost underactuated system - **subproject II** demonstrates both software and hardware implementation

+I implement the simulations on kilobot simulation engine.
 [Kilobot](https://www.kilobotics.com/) is a low cost swarm robot designed by professor Michael Rubenstein.
 More details can be found [here](https://dash.harvard.edu/bitstream/handle/1/9367001/rubenstein_kilobotlow.pdf?sequence=1).

 ![kilobot](image/kilobot.png)

+## Subproject I

 ### Coordinate system based on Hopcount